EDACS

-The Enhanced Digital Access Communication System (EDACS) is a radio communications protocol and product family invented in the General Electric Corporation in the mid 1980s.
+The Enhanced Digital Access Communication System (EDACS) is a radio communications protocol and product family invented by the General Electric Corporation in the mid 1980s.
 The rights were eventually bought by Harris Corporation, which eventually stopped manufacturing these devices in 2012, and ended all service in 2017.

 History

 A young designer, Jeff Childress, created an autonomous radio base-station controller, known as the GETC (General Electric Trunking Card).
 The GETC was a general-purpose controller with input/output optimized for radio system applications.

 Childress and the team demonstrated that a smart controller could be adapted to a variety of applications, but his interest was really in fault tolerance.

 The EDACS system architecture supported large communications footprints.
 By making the GETC's "trunk" among themselves, one GETC per channel, the system was designed to be inherently fault-tolerant.
 This provided substantial hardware reductions, and the required software efforts yielded a variety of unique features and options.

 This was not a new concept in systems design; however, few other teams have embodied it cleanly into such wide distribution.